 What Does it Look like?

-Leaders are engaged, connected with the team, and to understand the people who’s efforts they lead.
+Leaders are engaged, connected with the customers and the team, and understand the people whose efforts they lead.
 It requires you to be out front, leading the way.
 This means:

 - You constantly model behaviors you want from your team

 - You define what your vision looks like and means